 You can read this article in a selection of languages other than English.

 All children can have trouble getting to sleep and staying asleep.
-These problems with sleep can have many different causes.

 Night terrors, nightmares and sleepwalking

 If your child sometimes wakes up screaming or crying, it could be a night terror.
 Night terrors are most common in children 2-4 years and normal up to 12 years.
 Most children outgrow night terrors when they reach puberty.

 Your child might also have nightmares.
 Nightmares or bad dreams can wake children up and make it hard for them to get back to sleep.

 Your child might sleepwalk – that is, walk around the house as if he’s awake when he’s actually in a deep sleep.
 Sleepwalking doesn’t harm your child, but it can upset your family’s sleep.